 The holders of our Class B common stock are entitled to ten votes per share and the holders of our Class A common stock are entitled to one vote per share.
 At October 21, 2000, an aggregate of 988,200 shares of our Class B common stock, representing 9,882,000 votes, were outstanding, all of which were beneficially owned by John W. Casella, our president and chief executive officer, or by his brother, Douglas R. Casella, a director.
-Based on the number of shares of common stock outstanding at September 5, 2000, the shares of our Class A common stock and Class B common stock held by John W. Casella and Douglas R. Casella represent approximately 34.4% of the aggregate voting power of our stockholders.
+Based on the number of shares of common stock and Class B common stock held by John W. Casella and Douglas R. Casella represent approximately 34.4% of the aggregate voting power of our stockholders.
 Consequently, John W. Casella and Douglas R. Casella will be able to substantially influence all matters for stockholder consideration.